Nigeria: Bamidele, Umahi, Ndume Named As Senate Principal Officers

 The announcement for the principal positions was made at a plenary presided over by the Senate President, Godswill Akpabio, on Tuesday upon the resumption of members of the upper legislative chamber.

-Mr Akpabio said the newly appointed principal officers were consensus candidates of the All Progressives Congress (APC) caucus of the Senate.After the announcement was made, Mr Akpabio directed the newly-principal officers to be seated at their appropriate seats in the front row.
+Mr Akpabio said the newly appointed principal officers were consensus candidates of the All Progressives Congress (APC) caucus of the Senate.After the announcement was made, Mr Akpabio directed the new principal officers to be seated at their appropriate seats in the front row.

 The senate president, after that, announced a closed-door session.